 In your breakout rooms work through this stepby-step guide to implement some adaptations to an eye tracking demo.
 This builds on the skills we learned from Mouse tracking.

 Step 2: Making local edits

 OK so now we have our own copy of an eye tracking demo!
 Let’s make some edits!
-An important part of this exercise is that we don’t need to know JS in order to use this demo (but we can learn some bits along the way if we want!).
-We just need to know how to navigate code and what is possible.
+An important part of this exercise is that we don’t need to know JS in order to use this demo, we just need to know how to navigate code and what is possible.
 We are going to adapt the ‘tracking_trial’ routine .

-2. Add a code component called ‘checkTarget’ to the ‘tracking_trial’ routine.
-In the each frame tab write
+Add a code component called ‘checkTarget’ to the ‘tracking_trial’ routine.
+In the each frame tab write:

 if polygon.contains(tracking_square): thisCol = 'red' else: thisCol = 'white'